FAQ - Medical Radiography

 - Medical Terminology: One quarter/semester in college

-- Introduction to Physics: College level Physics
+- Introduction to Physics: College level Physics, no lab required

 - Social Sciences: General Psychology or General Sociology in college